OnroerendErfgoed/brdrQ/README.md

   - OD-strategy AS_IS: if you want to include all the covered public domain AS IS in the result
   - OD strategy SNAP_FULL_AREA_x: if you want to keep the public domain within the demarcation, but move the edges to the reference polygons

 ## Motivation & citation

 The script uses `brdr`, a python-package to align thematic borders to reference borders.

 - For more information about the conceptual method/algorithm consult:
 <https://github.com/OnroerendErfgoed/brdr>.

+## Development

+A released python-package of  is automatically installed when installing the brdrQ-script.

+A non-released (development-) version of `brdr` can be installed as QGIS-Python-site-package by:

+f.e.
+'C:\Program Files\QGIS 3.38.1>python -m pip install C:\x\x\x\x\brdr'

+the brdr-package is installed in a user-directory:

+f.e.
+'C:\Users\x\AppData\Roaming\Python\Python312\site-packages'

 ## Comments and contributions